-The term 'Austrian Economics' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Austrian Economics' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Austrian Economics arose as a challenge to the then-dominant British tradition of economics originally championed by Adam Smith in his influential across the centuries work The Wealth of Nations.
 It was Carl Menger and his Principles of Economics published in 1871 that presented the first alternative to the Imperial British ideas on the workings of the free market system.
 Menger founded the Austrian School officially, though other had come before him with ideas upon which he built.